 rather than the periods themselves.
-The advantage of these combinations of periods over the periods themselves is that they have finite limits as we tend to Leg 1 and 3, except at $(\pm 1, 0)$, and so extend to continuous functions on the closure of the entire Diamond minus Leg 2 i.e minus the a-axis.
+The advantage gained is that these difference of periods have finite limits as we tend to $Leg 1$ and $Leg 3$ (except for $(\pm 1, 0)$) and so extend to continuous functions on the closure of the entire Diamond minus $Leg 2$ i.e. minus the $a$-axis.
 We will compare these `renormalized' periods to the analogous quantities for the heteroclinic geodesic :

 and